• Skip to primary navigation

 • Add the white parts of the green onions, the garlic, and the Herb and Spice Blend.
 Mix well and saute for 2-3 minutes.

 • Next, slowly add about 3 cups of the stock; stir to combine.
-(Reserve the remaining stock in case you need to thin it later) Bring the Dutch oven to a low boil, then reduce the heat and simmer for 30 minutes, partially covered.
+(Reserve the remaining stock).
+Bring the Dutch oven to a low boil, then reduce the heat and simmer for 30 minutes, partially covered.

-• Add the green parts of the onions and the shrimp.
+• Add the shrimp of the onions and the green parts.
 Simmer for ONLY 3 minutes, then remove the Dutch oven from the heat.

 • Add 2 tablespoons of butter to the gravy, stirring constantly until the butter melts.